dqm2991/Trietly/README.md

 A journey of a thousand miles begins with a single step.
 Don't wait for the perfect opportunity; create it.
 The best way to predict the future is to create it.
+Today is the result of what you did yesterday.
+Tomorrow will be the result of what you do today.